Ishanga

 Ishanga's rescue

-On Wednesday, the 17th November, we received a call from our Ziwani desnaring team leader, Nicodemus, about an orphaned elephant calf that the team, along with KWS rangers, had rescued.
-The Ziwani team operates in the southern sector of Tsavo West National Park, and in recent months this area has experienced an increase in elephant poaching.
-Recently we have received a number of orphans from this area, Makireti, Murka, Salaita and now our most recent arrival Ishanga.
-We named her Ishanga, after the area where she was found.
-(Another name for the area more commonly known as Maktau.)
+Ishanga’s story with us began on the afternoon of 17 November 2010.
+We received a call from Nicodemus, our SWT/KWS Ziwani Anti-Poaching Team leader, reporting an orphaned elephant calf.
+The Ziwani team operates in the southern sector of Tsavo West National Park, an area that had experienced a rise in elephant poaching at the time.
+We had rescued a number of orphans from the area, including Makireti, Murka, and Salaita, and now this calf.
+We named her Ishanga after the area where she was found.

 Latest updates featuring Ishanga